-- Data Analysis and Communication (M.S.)
+- Data Analysis and Communication (MS)

+- Medical Sciences Accelerated (MS)

-- Medical Sciences (M.S.)
+- Medical Sciences Traditional (MS)

-- Social Innovation (M.A.)
+- Social Innovation (MA)

-- Writing and Digital Communication (M.A.)
+- Writing and Digital Communication (MA)

-Bachelor's seeking students admitted into the 4+1 graduate bridge are eligible to take up to eight credit hours of graduate level coursework at Agnes Scott during their final two semesters of undergraduate study.
+Bachelor's degree-seeking students admitted into the 4+1 graduate bridge are eligible to take up to eight credit hours of graduate level coursework at Agnes Scott during their final two semesters of undergraduate study.
 After conferring the bachelor's degree, students in the 4+1 graduate bridge are eligible to become master's seeking students at Agnes Scott, subject to the policies and processes below.

 Phase 1: Bachelor's degree-seeking students applying to participate in the 4+1 graduate bridge Bachelor's degree-seeking students work toward the degree requirements at their bachelor's institution.
 After having earned a minimum of 76 credit hours (typically in the spring of the junior year), students with the intent to complete a master's degree at Agnes Scott submit an application to participate in the 4+1 graduate bridge.
-Review the Admission and Enrollment section for details about applying to participate.
+Review the Graduate and Post-Baccalaureate Admission section for details about applying to participate.

-Phase 2: Bachelor's degree-seeking students approved to participate in the 4+1 graduate bridge Bachelor's seeking students who are approved to participate in the 4+1 graduate bridge may take up to eight credit hours total of graduate level coursework during their final two semesters of undergraduate coursework (excluding summer).
+Phase 2: Bachelor's degree-seeking students approved to participate in the 4+1 graduate bridge Bachelor's degree-seeking students who are approved to participate in the 4+1 graduate bridge may take up to eight credit hours total of graduate level coursework during their final two semesters of undergraduate coursework (excluding summer).
 These eight credit hours of graduate coursework will count as electives toward the bachelor's degree, and the grades will be included in the calculations for the undergraduate GPA, subject to the policies of the bachelor's degree-granting institution.